Question: How do I minimize the "white cast" from sunscreen?

 - Pat in sunscreen instead of rubbing it in.
 This helps the sunscreen to be applied in one, even layer, which will help with any streaking.

 - Mix tinted sunscreen with regular sunscreen (preferably one of the same brand) to mask any whiteness.
+Keep in mind that mixing sunscreens may potentially impact the sunscreens' effectiveness.

 - Apply a light layer of makeup (powder or liquid) to cover up any white residue from sunscreen.